dcfrancisco/clicksold-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.19 =
+* Optionally track sessions with cs plugin server using a cookie if php sessions are not available on the host.

 = 1.18 =
 * Server connection issues workaround.
 * CS Shortcode compatability option with themes that try to format the_content after shortcode output.